antonfirsov/docs/2018/07-July/pipelines.md

     return (-1, -1);
 }
 ```

+This code just got *much* more complicated.
+We're keeping track of the filled up buffers as we're looking for the delimeter.
+To do this, we're using a `List<BufferSegment>` here to represent the buffered data while looking for the new line delimeter.
+As a result, `ProcessLine` and `IndexOf` now accept a `List<BufferSegment>` instead of a `byte[]`, `offset` and `count`.
+Our parsing logic needs to now handle one or more buffer segments.

 Our server now handles partial messages, and it uses pooled memory to reduce overall memory consumption but there are still a couple more changes we need to make: